mtov/engsoftmoderna/cap2.md

 # Processos

-> In software development, "perfect" is a verb, not an adjective.
+> *In software development, perfect is a verb, not an adjective.
 There is no perfect process.
 There is no perfect design.
 There are no perfect stories.
-You can, however, perfect your process, your design, and your stories. -- Kent Beck
+You can, however, perfect your process, your design, and your stories.* -- Kent Beck

 Este capítulo inicia com uma apresentação sobre a importância de processos de software (Seção 2.1).
 Em seguida, discutimos questões